 - are on a young child’s head

-People should also speak to a medical professional, as soon as possible, if:
+People should also speak with a medical professional as soon as possible if:

 There are many possible causes of sores or scabs on the scalp.
-While many lesions on the scalp are harmless, some can be the sign of an underlying medical condition.
+While many lesions on the scalp are harmless, some can be a sign of an underlying medical condition.

-See a doctor for sores and scabs that do not clear up on their own, keep reoccurring, or are very painful or itchy.
-A person should seek prompt medical attention if they suspect the scabs and sores may be infected.
+Contact a doctor about sores and scabs that do not clear up on their own, keep reoccurring, or are very painful or itchy.
+A person should seek prompt medical attention if they suspect the scabs or sores may be infected.